What is the Child Tax Credit and who is entitled to it?

 Child Tax Credit is a tax benefit that you, as a parent, can claim for each of your dependent children living in the same household as you.
 Not only parents, but also adoptive parents, foster carers or people who have custody of a child by a court order.
 In legal terms, the Income Tax Act regulates the child allowance.

-Only one spouse can always claim the rebate for a particular child.
-However, in the case of families with several members, it is possible for each parent to claim the discount for one of the children if they do not want only one of them to claim the discount for all of them.
+Only one spouse can always claim the child tax credit.
+However, in the case of families with several children, it is possible for each parent to claim the allowance for one of the children if they do not want only one of them to claim the allowance for all of them.

 Under what conditions can you claim the discount?